Henry: Portrait of a Serial Killer: Reception and legacy

 Critical reception at the film's premiere was mixed, and the resulting debate over the film's themes and morality helped to raise its profile.
 The film's subsequent theatrical release was able to capitalize on the positive reviews that it had received throughout its controversial festival showings, and its theatrical reception was more positive.
 Rotten Tomatoes, a review aggregator, reports that 89% of 65 surveyed critics gave the film a positive review, with an average rating is 7.9/10.
 The site's critics consensus reads: "Henry: Portrait of a Serial Killer is an effective, chilling profile of a killer that is sure to shock and disturb."
 On Metacritic the film has a weighted average score of 80 out of 100, based on 22 critics, indicating "generally favorable" reviews.

 Critics who liked the film tended to focus on the freshness it had brought to the saturated horror genre.
 Roger Ebert, for example, called Henry "a very good film" and a "low-budget tour de force", and wrote that the film attempts to deal "honestly with its subject matter, instead of trying to sugar-coat violence as most 'slasher' films do."
-Both Ebert and fellow critic Gene Siskel gave the film two thumbs up on Siskel & Ebert.
+Ebert and fellow critic Gene Siskel gave the film two thumbs up on Siskel & Ebert.
 Elliott Stein of The Village Voice stated, "the best film of the year... [it] recalls the best work of Cassavetes."
 Dave Kehr of the Chicago Tribune said it was "one of the ten best films of the year" and that it "combines Fritz Lang's sense of predetermination with the freshness of John Cassavetes."
 In a review from 1989, Variety wrote the film "marks the arrival of a major film talent" in McNaughton.

 The film is listed in the reference book 1001 Movies You Must See Before You Die, which says "Henry evokes horror through gritty realism and excellent acting.
 The film is not fun to watch, but it is important in that it forces viewers into questioning our cultural fascination with serial killers."

 Slant Magazine named Michael Rooker's role one the "15 Famous Movie Psychopaths".
 The movie has also been called an example of postmodern horror cinema.